Establishing a start-up is no easy feat, and every start-up requires a lot of groundwork and careful research.

 - The product is never "complete."

 It is tough to anticipate what the "final" product will look like as it is the outcome of the team's experiments.
-This makes all product release milestones artificial ones.
+That makes all product release milestones artificial ones.

 - Hard to create a solid architecture.